shixinhuang99/czkawka-tauri/README.md

 A user interface developed with Tauri and React based on cakawka_core, targeting only Windows and macOS(Major) platforms

-Since Czkawka became unusable halfway through, the functionality and UI/UX were referenced from Krokiet
+Because the Czkawka on my computer can't be used halfway, the functionality and UI/UX were referenced from Krokiet

 ## Current progress